 Tissue Farm has been many things over the centuries — a farm, hotel, auto dealership.
 In April 2019, we moved from Seattle to make it our new home.
-We’ve added guest rooms and are creating an espresso shop/apothecary opening in May 2020.
-By the end of the year a project art space and artist residency program will hopefully be up and running.
+We’ve added guest rooms and are creating an espresso shop, gallery and project/maker/art space and artist residency program will hopefully be up and running.

 What our Guests are Saying...

 Suzanne and Pope made us feel so welcome, both to their home and to Confluence.
 Pope gave us a tour of their historic building and provided us with a flavor of the area.
 Very comfortable accommodations, coffee and tea available anytime, bikes secured inside.
 Thoroughly enjoyed talking with them.
 Such wonderful hosts.

 This place is great.
 The beds are very comfortable.
 The only problem is that it is very loud at night with trains sounding their horns.

 Suzanne and Pope were wonderful hosts.
 Their initiative in Confluence is admirable and we are excited to return and watch it grow.
 Lest I forget to mention the outdoor recreation—there is a lot of it between Ohiopyle and Fallingwater, but it’s even a treat just to sit and take in the rivers right in town.
 Comfortable bed and serene atmosphere.
 This stay has small town purity inside a culturally rich home.